Final Report - Outline

 Yes, once again I am here to guide you.
 This time you are writing the details of your science fair projects report.
-Would you believe that we are getting down to the wire of bringing this mystery to a close?
+Would you believe that you are getting down to the wire of bringing this mystery to a close?

 Before you write your report, check with your teacher regarding your school's rules and guidelines.
 It precedes anything we recommend.